It’s 2020. How can you grow your IG following?

 A large following can also connect you to other businesses where you can work to promote their products and receive payment and/or free products.
-And when you use location tags and location based hashtags on your posts, you can build relationships with you local community and find offline opportunities, regardless of your account size.
+And when you use location tags and location-based hashtags on your posts, you can build relationships with your local community and find offline opportunities, regardless of your account size.

 My main point is that Instagram can be a really powerful tool to help your business and I urge literally every type of business or creative person to have some sort of social presence.

 But you must always be ready for change.

 Instagram continues to evolve and tweak its algorithm and app features.
 Last year, they rolled out a change that affected a lot of accounts’ engagement.
 My account and many other artists’ accounts suffered, and my steady organic 100+ new followers a day turned into a trickle–and then my following actually started to drop for the first time in two years.
 It was a real bummer and I admit I took it harder than I wanted to, but that’s the reality of depending on any third party to connect you to your audience and buyers.

 Things change, but when they do, this can push you to try new approaches.
 You can adapt.
 I took a few months to step away from social media (mostly for other mental health reasons) and just maintained my following, but this last month, I have been pushing hard and my account is starting to move forward again.

 Every piece of advice I give you in my blog posts is based on my experiences.
 I don’t just regurgitate the information I find on the internet.
 I test things, and then I share what has worked.

 Instagram is a visual platform.
 Your content needs to look good.